vldc/filckr-consumer/README.md

 # flickr-consumer

 An awesome application for checking on random photos from Flickr.
-"Current state of amateur photography: is also a pretty good description.
+"Current state of amateur photography" is also a pretty good description.

 ## Core functionalities